St. Michael's Choir School: Concerts and tours

 St. Michael's Choir School has held an annual Christmas concert since 1939.
 From 1939 to 1964, Christmas concerts were held at the Knights of Columbus Hall, attached to James Cooper House, before moving to Massey Hall, where the school celebrated 50 years of performances at the venue in 2015.
 In 2013, CBC listed the school's Christmas concert as one of Toronto's top 13 classical Christmas events of 2013.

 Besides the Christmas concert, the school choirs perform during the annual Founder's Day concert in October and the spring concert in May.
 The choirs have also performed at Roy Thomson Hall and other venues around the city, both on their own and with other musical groups, including the Victoria Scholars Men's Choral Ensemble and the Toronto Symphony Orchestra.
 The school performed for Pope John Paul II in 1984 during his papal visit to Canada and again in 2002 during World Youth Day.
 The school choir also performed during Queen Elizabeth's Golden Jubilee visit to Toronto in 2002.
 In 2017, the school opened the Sistine Chapel Choir's Toronto concert, sang during the Toronto Arts Foundation Mayor's Evening for the Arts gala attended by Mayor John Tory, and performed all three parts of George Frideric Handel's Messiah for the first time in the school's history.
 In 2020, students served as cantors during the state funeral for former Canadian Prime Minister John Turner, with guests including Prime Minister Justin Trudeau, former Governor General David Johnston, and former Prime Minister Kim Campbell.

 St. Michael's Choir School began touring in 1946 and its choirs have performed across Canada and internationally, including in Nova Scotia, Quebec, Newfoundland and Labrador, the Czech Republic, the United States, Germany, and Trinidad and Tobago.
 The first international tour took place in 1971, when the school choir participated in the Cork International Choral Festival in Ireland, performed in the United Kingdom, and sang before Pope Paul VI at a general audience in St. Peter's Basilica, Vatican City.
 As part of the school's 75th anniversary celebrations in 2013, the school's choirs toured Italy, which included a performance in St. Peter's Basilica and of "Jubilate Deo," a song composed by the school's founder, for Pope Francis in St. Peter's Square.
 The 2013 tour was featured in a documentary film by Salt + Light Television.
 During the papal visit to Canada in 2022, the school performed for Pope Francis at the Cathedral-Basilica of Notre-Dame de Quebec in Quebec City, Quebec.
+More recently, the school toured the United Kingdom in 2023, Michigan in 2024, and Alberta in 2025.